coursemaster44/Lab1/README.md

 **Step 12.
 EC2Dashboard>Public instance>Actions>Connect>connect**
 - We are into EC2 server
-  - Ping google.com and see the success.
+ - Ping google.com and see the success

 **Step 13.
 EC2Dashboard>Private instance**
 - No Public Ipv4 address